0xInkya/headers-wsl/README.md

-# headers
+# headers for wsl

-Generate perfect code headers every time.
+Fork of transmissions11 headers that works on WSL.
+Code copied from ChatGPT.

 ## Build